Jpe230/SonicPad-Debian/README.md

    2. Make it executable

     ```Bash
-    chmod +x display.sh
+    chmod +x display-sleep.sh
     ```

-   3. Then make this sh run as root at boot through crontab (by appending * * * * * in crontab, since script handles loops with sleep command):
+   3. Then make this sh run as root at boot through systemd:
     ```Bash
-    sudo crontab -e
+    sudo nano /etc/systemd/system/display-sleep.service
     ```
-    Add this line at the end of cron file and save:
+    Paste this to service file
     ```Bash
-    * * * * * cd /home/sonic/ && ./display.sh
+    [Unit]

+    Description=Display Sleep

+    After=default.target

+    [Service]

+    ExecStart=/home/sonic/display-sleep.sh

+    [Install]

+    WantedBy=default.target
     ```

+   4. start and enable system service:
+    ```Bash
+    sudo systemctl start display-sleep.service
+    ```

+    ```Bash
+    sudo systemctl enable display-sleep.service
+    ```

-  4. Reboot device.
-If everything ok, when device suspends this script sets backlight off. when device wakes, it sets backlight on.
+   5. If everything ok, when device suspends this script sets backlight off. when device wakes, it sets backlight on.

-     Do not run the display.sh as "sh display.sh" it would not work.
+     Do not run the display.sh as "sh display.sh" to test. it would not work.
 Only run with ./

 - [x] ~~Replace the rootfs inside Tina SDK to avoid hacking the compiled img~~